The Cure For Migraine

 Our doctor may also recommend more tests to rule out other possible causes for your pain if your condition is unusual, complex or suddenly becomes severe.

 - Blood tests.
 Our doctor may order these to test for blood vessel problems, infections in your spinal cord or brain, and toxins in your system.

 - Magnetic resonance imaging (MRI).
 A MRI uses a powerful magnetic field and radio waves to produce detailed images of the brain and blood vessels.
 Because MRI scans help doctors diagnose tumors, strokes, bleeding in the brain, infections, and other brain and nervous system (neurological) conditions.

 - Computerized tomography (CT) scan.
 A CT scan uses a series of X-rays to create detailed cross-sectional images of the brain.
 Therefore this helps doctors diagnose tumors, infections, brain damage, bleeding in the brain and other possible medical problems that may be causing headaches.

 - Spinal tap (lumbar puncture).
 Our doctor may recommend a spinal tap (lumbar puncture) if he or she suspects infections, bleeding in the brain or another underlying condition.

 In this procedure, a thin needle is inserted between two vertebrae in the lower back to remove a sample of cerebrospinal fluid for analysis in a lab.

 Living with migraines

 Migraines can come on quickly, many times without warning.
 They can ruin your day—or even several days at a time.
 They can make you miss work, miss important events and miss out on fun.
-Because if you have recurring migraines, you probably feel like you don’t have total control of your life.
+Because if you have recurring issues, you probably feel like you don’t have total control of your life.